halesyy/m1-screamers/README.md

 ### 🔥 3-beautiful-soups-per-second.py

 A simple compute single-threaded test to observe how many soups a single thread can parse per-second.
 Important for engineers who are looking for an efficient machine to scrape from.
+Times the loading of the page (`screamers/sources/3-page.html`), removing unicode (by removing `ord < 128`) then doing 5,000 soup parses.

 Test run on a 6,053 length page.